kubernetes/community/keps/sig-cluster-lifecycle/0015-kubeadm-join-control-plane.md

 > in the machine where it is running, so it is not possible to copy automatically
 > certificates from remote locations.

-Please note that strictly speaking only ca, front-proxy-ca certificate and and service account key pair are required to be equal among all control plane instances.
+Please note that strictly speaking only ca, front-proxy-ca certificate and service account key pair are required to be equal among all control plane instances.
 Accordingly:

 - `kubeadm join --control-plane` will check for the mandatory certificates and fail fast if